pondorasti/makeschool/mediabook/tutorials/Environment-Setup/P02-Terminal-Setup.md

 ---
-title: "Terminal Setup"
+title: "3.
+Terminal Setup"
 slug: terminal-setup
 ---

 The Terminal is an application that gives you command line control over your system, meaning you can type commands in text form and the computer does stuff.
 For developers the terminal is one of the most important tools in our toolbox.
 It may seem weird to want to use a simple text based command system when we have all these awesome graphics, but the Terminal gives you control over almost everything on your computer!
 It can also be faster and more flexible as you dive deeper into the world of coding.

 Since it's one of our most important tools we are going to make sure to polish it up (we're going to make our terminal pretty and work well).